mustafakendiguzel/patika-solona-grizzlython-hackathon/README.md

 ## Features

-Mobile App is Soon:
+Mobile App is Soon...

 ## Important

-Do not forgot to and .local.env his requirement for more info please look .local.example
+Do not forgot to and .env.local his requirement for more info please look .env.example

 ### Structure